What is mind-brain identity theory?

 In the most simplistic terms, mind-brain identity theory purports that the mind is simply a part of the physical body.

-Like all ideas and theories on the state of being, this philosophy of mind seeks to explain the nature of human consciousness and to address the mind-body problem -- a philosophical conundrum over the relationship between the mind (with its thoughts, beliefs and emotions) and the physical body.
+Like all ideas and theories on the state of being, this philosophy of mind seeks to explain the nature of human consciousness and to address the mind-body problem.
+The mind-body problem is a philosophical conundrum that explores the relationship between the mind with its thoughts, beliefs and emotions and the physical body.

 Origins of identity theory

-Mind-brain identity theory arose in the mid-20th century when it was promoted in ideas set forward by several philosophers and academics (namely Place, Herbert Feigl and J.J.C.
-Smart).
+Mind-brain identity theory arose in the mid-twentieth century when it was promoted in ideas set forward by several philosophers and academics, including Place, Herbert Feigl and J.J.C.
+Smart.

-Building on the work happening at the time in psychology and the physical sciences, these identity theorists advanced the core idea put forth in materialism (a philosophy of mind asserting that all aspects of being exist as matter).
+Building on the work happening at the time in psychology and the physical sciences, these identity theorists advanced the core idea put forth in materialism, which is a philosophy of mind asserting that all aspects of being exist as matter.

 Physicalism is often used synonymously with materialism.
 Some also equate mind-brain identity theory with reductive materialism, another related philosophical response to the mind-body problem.